alfille/foxholes.github.io/README.md

 ## Screenshots

 ![](images/FH.png)

 Initial screen showing game controls and start of standard (5 hole) game.

 ![](images/FH7.png)

 You can change the number of foxholes to add interest.

 ![](images/FHstats.png)

-Choosing probabilities adds the chance that a randomly placed and moving fox is in this hole (after you tried to catch them).
+Showing probabilities shows the chance that a randomly placed and randomly moving fox is in this hole.
+The sum is the chance you didn't find the fox.

 ![](images/FHmove.png)

 You actually play the game by choosing to inspect a hole (one of the "?" buttons).

 The next row shows where the uncaught foxes could move to.

 ## What's next?

-If __Foxholes__ is too easy, try [Doublefox](https://alfille.github.io/doublefox.github.io/) where the fox can jump to the other side, but you get to inspect 2 holes each time.
+If __Foxholes__ is too easy, try [Doublefox](https://alfille.github.io/doublefox.github.io/) where the holes are arranged in a continuous circle.

 ## Platform

 Pure *Javascript* in any (modern) browser.

+The program runs locally (in your browser) so should use negligible bandwidth.
+No advertising.

+Foxholes runs from local cache, but checks (if connected) for updates.

 ## Author